Korean War Legacy Project

 Wayne Pelkey Stripped of Sergeant for Helping Boy with Gangrene

-Wayne Pelkey saw a Korean boy with gangrene and took him to get medical treatment.
-However, a military police officer tried to stop him because it was against procedures.
-Pelkey told him he would put 6 rounds in the MP before he even put his finger on the trigger.
-Pelkey was reported and was stripped of being a sergeant.
-He eventually was given two stripes back but he said the real medal for saving the boy was already in his heart.
+Wayne Pelkey remembers seeing a Korean boy with gangrene and took him to get medical treatment, however, a military police officer tried to stop him because it was against procedures.
+He states he told the officer he would put six rounds in the MP before he even put his finger on the trigger.
+He reports he and was stripped of being a sergeant because of the incident, but eventually was given two stripes back but he said the real medal for saving the boy was already in his heart.

 Tags: Civilians